reform-digital/webflow-devkit/README.md

 ### Pre-shipment Checklist

-Executing the `pnpm ship` command starts a pre-shipment checklist.
-It ensures that the NPM destination, package description, change type (major, minor, patch), and changelog are correctly set.
+Executing the `pnpm ship` command starts a 9-step pre-shipment checklist.
+It ensures that the NPM destination, package description, change type (major, minor, patch), and other package details are correctly set.

-The script will guide you through the following:
+The script will interactively guide you through the following:

 - Confirming the destination package name.
 You can edit it if necessary.
 - Confirming the package description.
 Again, you can edit this if required.